Cody Toppert Season 2023-24

 Cody Toppert, who has extensive coaching experience on both the professional and collegiate levels, joined Head Coach Matt McMahon’s staff at LSU as an assistant coach in April of 2022.

-Toppert, 39, comes to LSU after three seasons as an assistant coach at Memphis.
+Toppert, 40, came to LSU after three seasons as an assistant coach at Memphis.

 At Memphis, Toppert played a large role in game planning and created and managed the team’s analytics program which was among the most advanced in college basketball.
 In addition to scouting and analytics, Toppert organized and ran the team’s Player Development Program while assisting in the implementation of the team’s Pace and Space Progressive Offensive philosophies.

 Memphis advanced to the NCAA Tournament in 2022 for the first time since 2014, defeating Boise State in the first round before falling to Gonzaga (78-82) with a sweet sixteen birth on the line.